 The best content management systems make users feel like they can create or change any content they need without asking for help from IT.
 That ease-of-use can add significant workflow efficiencies, increased collaboration across teams, omnichannel content publishing, and much more.

 Benefits of a CMS

-- Support rapid production of new digital experiences.
+- Support rapid production of new digital experiences

-- Enable multisite functionality through one platform.
+- Enable multisite functionality and seamless collaboration on one platform

-- Share content to all sites and devices without requiring multiple content versions.
+- Share content to all sites and devices without requiring multiple content versions

 Types of CMS